tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-a-service-sas.md

 ---
-title: "Create a service SAS"
+title: "Create a service SAS  - Azure Storage"
 description: "A service shared access signature (SAS) delegates access to a resource in one of the storage services: the Blob, Queue, Table, or File service." ms.date: 07/25/2019 ms.prod: azure